configcat/docs/website/docs/advanced/proxy.md

 ### Webhook

-Through the webhook endpoint you can notify the Proxy about the availability of new feature flag evaluation data.
-Also, with the appropriate [SDK options](#additional-sdk-options) the Proxy can [validate the signature](/advanced/notifications-webhooks/#verifying-webhook-requests) of each incoming webhook request.
+Through the webhook endpoint, you can notify the Proxy about the new feature flag evaluation data.
+Also, with the appropriate [SDK options](#additional-sdk-options), the Proxy can [validate the signature](/advanced/notifications-webhooks/#verifying-webhook-requests) of each incoming webhook request.

 <details open>
   <summary><span className="endpoint"><span className="http-method green">GET</span><span className="http-method blue">POST</span>/hook/&#123;sdkId&#125;</span></summary>